ZecHub/zechub/site/guides/WikiDocTor&I2P.md

 ## Install Zcashd wallet

 Zcashd is the official linux-based full-node wallet which is updated and maintained by core developers from the Electric coin Co.
-It is intentded for users who may want to mine and validate zcash transactions, as well as sending and receing Zcash.
+It is intended for users who may want to mine and validate zcash transactions, as well as sending and receing Zcash.

 * The official website to download Zcashd Wallet can be found [here](https://electriccoin.co/zcashd/)